tryriot/coding-challenge/README.md

 For more info check the schema in `prisma/schema.prisma`

 A customer can purchase a product.
 This will create a new entry in the purchase table of our database

 ## Objectives
 Your task is to fix all the bugs so application runs as intended.
 Here is what is expected from the application to do:

-## Objectives
-Your task is to fix all the bugs so application runs as intended.
-Here is what is expected from the application to do: